Manhattan Regional Airport: Historical airline service

-Capitol Air Service (ICAO airline designator CPX), was headquartered in Manhattan from the 1960s until the company ceased flights in 1989, after having twice been grounded by the FAA for multiple safety and records keeping violations.
+Capitol Air Service (ICAO airline designator CPX, not to be confused with Capitol Air), was headquartered in Manhattan from the 1960s until the company ceased flights in 1989, after having twice been grounded by the FAA for multiple safety and records keeping violations.
 Capitol Air provided point-to-point air service to cities throughout northeastern Kansas.

 In the 1970s Capital Air, an air taxi service, suffered two crashes, one with fatalities.
 In the 1980s one of its aircraft was tipped over by a gust of wind while waiting for take off clearance, and another aircraft, a Twin Otter, clipped the side of a terminal building, both incidents occurring at Kansas City International Airport.

 At its height Capitol Air served Manhattan; Salina, KS (SLN); Topeka, KS (FOE); Lawrence, KS (LWC); and Kansas City, MO (MCI) using two 20-passenger de Havilland Canada Twin Otters and smaller Cessna 402 aircraft.
 From mid-1987 until early 1989 Capitol Air operated as Braniff Express on behalf of Braniff Airways.